ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

 * **Counter Value**
     * Valid range: Signed 64-bit integer (-9223372036854775808 to 9223372036854775807)
+    * Only integer additions are supported (no floats or other mathematical operations).

 * **Number of Counters per document**
     * RavenDB doesn't limit the number of Counters you can create.
+    * Note that the Counter names are stored in the document metadata and impact the size of the document.

 * **`HasCounters` Flag**
     * When a Counter is added to a document, RavenDB automatically sets a `HasCounters` Flag in the document's metadata.